Dyson (company): Headquarters relocation to Singapore

-On 22 January 2019 Dyson announced plans to move its company headquarters to Singapore, citing its intention to be closer with its fastest growing markets throughout the Asia-Pacific as well as stating its unhappiness when dealing with the European Union (EU), which it perceives as being overly bureaucratic.
+On 22 January 2019, Dyson announced plans to move its company headquarters to Singapore, citing its intention to be closer with its fastest growing markets throughout the Asia-Pacific as well as stating its unhappiness when dealing with the European Union (EU), which it perceives as being overly bureaucratic.

 Its headquarters are at the St James Power Station, a former coal-fired power plant which it leased.
 The building underwent restoration works from 2019 to 2021.
 It officially began moving to its headquarters in end-2021; the now restored St James Power Station was subsequently officially completed on 4 March 2022.
-In 2022 Dyson announced that it would be investing a further S$1.5 billion in Singapore.
+In 2022, Dyson announced that it would be investing a further S$1.5 billion in Singapore.

-In March 2022 Dyson announced plans to invest $1.5 billion (approximately $1.1 billion) in Singapore over the next four years.
+In March 2022, Dyson announced plans to invest S$1.5 billion (approximately US$1.1 billion) in Singapore over the next four years.
 This investment is part of a broader $4.9 billion global strategy unveiled in 2020, which allocates funds among Dyson’s global headquarters in Singapore, its two campuses in Wiltshire and operations in the Philippines.

-Operations in Russia
+Cessation of Russian operations

 On 22 February 2022, two days prior to the Russian invasion of Ukraine, Dyson ceased supplying products to Russia.
 The company discontinued all online sales, social media presence, and advertising activities within the country.
 Additionally, the annual James Dyson Award has been suspended in Russia.
 Dyson has also shut down all directly managed retail spaces and tried to halt activities at third-party retailers.